7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 R2 / R2 adjusted | 0.134 / 0.132 |

 When we look at this output, it seems to make more sense.
-However, there is a different interpretation now for the time spent variable: for every one standard deviation increase in the amount of time spent on the course, students’ final grades increased by 8.24, or around eight percentage points.
+However, there is a different interpretation now for the time spent variable: for every one standard deviation increase in the amount of time spent on the course, students’ final grades increases by 8.24, or around eight percentage points.

 7.11 Results